f5devcentral/f5-agility-labs-adc/docs/class7/modules/module02.rst

                modify sys db ui.statistics.modulestatistics.localtraffic.persistencerecords value true

             Tab completion will make this a little easier

+          iv.
+Go to RDP session and refresh your virtual server page several times.

        2. Now, in this window you can watch you persistence records.
 You may want to set **Auto Refresh** to 20 seconds.